s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 51. Function `get_param_default_value`
+## 51. Function `get_param_custom_value`

-outputs the default value of a given parameter, if it has been set already - in this case it returns 0.
+outputs the value of a given parameter, if it has been set already - in this case it returns 0.
 Otherwise it returns 1.

 ### 51a.
 Parameters